ElMassimo/oj_serializers/README.md

 end
 ```

-Provide a different value for the association by providing a block:
+Specify a different value for the association by providing a block:

 ```ruby
 class SongSerializer < Oj::Serializer